 Management / Administration

-Kylie Wallace – Assistant Manager
+Kylie Wallace – Centre Manager

 I have been working in Early Childhood for over 20 years and have built many special relationships with children.
 I enjoy chance to empower children to take responsibility for their own learning while I learn with and alongside them.
 I thrive on the belief that we can all learn off each other.
 Ako, where the student is as much the teacher as I am, is a concept that links well my values.